 (*Ukrainian organizations are exempt.
 See below.)

-Follow the steps below to complete your application in English and only in Latin script (also the titles of the documents attached should be in Latin script).
+Follow the steps below to complete your application in English and only in Latin script (the filenames of the documents attached should also be in Latin script).

 |2.||Collect the required documents.|

 |3.||Go to our Portal and log in or register.|

 |4.||Check if the details in your profile are correct.|

 |5.||Fill out the application form and upload the required documents.|